aro-network/aro-docs/docs/campaigns/previewnet.md

 For detailed specifics on how Jade works, check the <Link to="/campaigns/jade">**Jade Rewards Page**</Link>.

->**Special Note**: Running nodes in Previewnet does not yield real rewards for you.
+>**Special Note**: Running nodes in Previewnet does **NOT** yield real rewards for you.
 We want you to explore ARO with ease and low risk in this beginning stage, gearing up for Testnet’s fierce mining competition where bigger Jade incentives await!

 ## Things You Can Do in Previewnet